WMCAlliance/BukkitIRCd/README.md

 * [Bukkit](http://dl.bukkit.org/downloads/bukkit/) (not to be confused with [CraftBukkit](http://dl.bukkit.org/downloads/craftbukkit/), the server wrapper)
 * [Dynmap API](http://dev.bukkit.org/server-mods/dynmap/files/82-dynmap-api-v1-1/)
 * Permissions (two notes here, we don't have a download available, and we are going to try and rid ourselves of this requirement, as it is oudated and must make way for SuperPerms)

+### Licensing

+We will follow the same licensing as written by Jdbye;

+"Source is included in the JAR file and is licensed under GPLv3 GNU General Public License.
+This means you are free to release modified versions as long as the source is included."